-Now, HTTP.SYS is Responsible for pass the request to particular Application pool.
-Now here is one question, How HTTP.SYS comes to know where to send the request?
+Now, HTTP.SYS is Responsible for pass the request to the particular Application pool.
+Now here is one question, How HTTP.SYS does come to know where to send the request?
 This is not a random pickup.
-Whenever we creates a new Application Pool, the ID of the Application Pool is being generated and it’s registered with the HTTP.SYS.
-So whenever HTTP.SYS Received the request from any web application, it checks for the Application Pool and based on the application pool it send the request.
+Whenever we create a new Application Pool, the ID of the Application Pool is being generated, and it’s registered with the HTTP.SYS.
+So whenever HTTP.SYS Received the request from any web application, it checked for the Application Pool and based on the application pool it sends the request.

 So, this was the first steps of IIS Request Processing.